Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/shadowing.md

 end
 ```

 The correct way to refer to the actual `birdBath` module is using the `self` variable, which is special in lua, and contains the parent module.
-Once the `shadow:shadow` nonsense is finished, the shadowed function will exist in `birdBath`, meaning that `self` correctly refers to the
+Once the `shadow:shadow` nonsense is finished, the shadowed function will exist in `birdBath`, meaning that `self` correctly refers to the *parent* module, not the current module.